 About Lisa

-Writing stories has always been my default state.
+I’ve always loved writing stories.
 Instead of revising for my GCSEs, I spent study leave writing a terrible play about a girl who turned into a seal (fairy tale or body horror?).
 Being the first in my family to go to university and lacking sensible guidance, I decided to study what I was interested in rather than anything practical.
-So I graduated with a degree in English Literature and Psychology (electives in History – I like learning) with no idea what to do with it.
+So I graduated with a degree in English Literature and Psychology (and an elective in History – I like learning) with no idea what to do with it.

 Needing to earn a living, I took a sequence of jobs in retail, ad sales and data management, but got bored.
 I decided to retrain as a TEFL teacher, naively thinking I’d have both more time and money and could therefore dedicate more time to writing, and maybe even travel.
 Warning: teaching does not bring you more time and money.
 But I turned out to be good at it and I started teaching English and Psychology.

-Freshly addicted to learning, and trying to work out this screenwriting thing, I trained in script reading at The Script Factory where I learned more about storytelling and applied it to my own work.
-I set up my own website and did some freelance script reading for a while.
-I saw a job ad on a freelancer newsletter looking for ‘picture story’ writers.
-I applied on Sunday and got a trial on Monday.
+Freshly addicted to learning, I trained in script reading at The Script Factory where I learned more about storytelling and applied it to my own work.
+After spending some time doing freelance script reading, I saw a job ad for ‘picture story’ writers and applied.
 This led to five years working as a comic script writer for DC Thomson’s Wendy magazine.
-I pitched and wrote over a hundred scripts about a girl and her horse.
+I wrote over a hundred comic scripts about a girl and her horse.

-Meanwhile, I kept trying to ‘break in’ to screenwriting.
-I reached out to my peers, entered competitions and applied for opportunities.
-I was a finalist at the Stratford-upon-Avon Fringe in 2012, where my play, The Confetti Job, was performed at the Attic Theatre and I won a cute little trophy.
+In 2012, I was a finalist at the Stratford-upon-Avon Fringe, where my play, The Confetti Job, was performed at the Attic Theatre and I won a cute little trophy.
 I had several projects that died, including the best short screenplay I ever wrote – mostly filmed, but never finished – and an audio play (my first paid commission) that was never released.

 Eventually, I was commissioned to write my first super low budget horror feature – Siren Song.
 It was an exciting collaboration and looked like it was going ahead.
 But then the original producers had a ‘producer divorce’ and the whole thing was off.
 And then – plot twist – new producers came on board with more money and even more ideas.
 I couldn’t collaborate anymore because I was heading into hospital for some super serious surgery, so I wished them well and said goodbye.
 On the first day of production, I was going under anaesthetic.